TV Pop Diaries

 Alvin Stardust (aka Peter Shelley) - My Coo Ca Choo

 Meanwhile in London, singer, songwriter and producer Peter Shelley had helped launch the independent Magnet Records in 1973.
-Shelley had recorded the label's first release, the Spirit In The Sky sounding My Coo Ca Choo, credited to Alvin Stardust, a gesture to the all over-whelming fad of glam rock.
-Shelley had appeared on Granada's Lift Off promoting the record (apparently) wearing a clown's outfit.
+Shelley had recorded the label's first release, the Spirit In The Sky sounding My Coo Ca Choo, credited to Alvin Stardust, a gesture to the over-whelming fad of glam rock.
+Shelley had appeared on Granada's Lift Off promoting the record (apparently) wearing a clown/Pierrot looking outfit.
 He told the label boss he wouldn't do anything like that ever again, suggesting a replacement be hired to be 'Alvin'.
 Marty Wilde was then contacted and asked if he would take on the persona for promotional appearances as the record was likely to be a big hit.
 He said no, but he suggested asking a friend of his, Shane Fenton.

 BBC1 Top Of The Pops - Thursday 15th November 1973